SEND

 Introduction

-We are a friendly school with a real family feel.
+We are a friendly school with a family feel.
 We place great emphasis on knowing, caring for and supporting all our children and promoting positive relationships based on praise and encouragement within a Christian ethos.
 We place a high value on building a successful partnership with parents.
 It is through working together, within a framework of clear expectations, that we can help every unique child achieve their potential and ensure they enjoy their learning at The Epiphany School.

 Special Educational Needs and Disabilities (SEND)